three-em/3em/docs/technical_guide.md

 - No unsafe function is exposed
   - For example, someone running a contract which uses `require("fs")` inside SmartWeave through NodeJS
 - Fully deterministic by removing and seeding non-deterministic APIs such as `Math.Random`

-In a way, you can think of 3EM as some sort of Javascript & WASM runtime with a few small differences such as users are not able to make any system calls in contrast to any popular JS runtime which are meant to do this.

 By isolating the aforementioned behaviors, 3EM becomes an extremely secure sandbox for smart contracts in the Arweave Ecosystem, but it also reduces a lot of execution overhead at a lower level since only what is needed is provided and executed.